Travel is a dream for many, but many see it as unattainable.

 *Do you still have any struggles that you need to overcome?

 Hell yeah!
 Now that I’ve made the decision to be a professional writer and content producer, I sometimes miss the simple life of having no worries – like deadlines! – however, I’m 27 and sleeping rough by the side of the road is a young man’s game, I enjoyed it and wouldn’t change it for the world but not I am more interested in visiting new and exciting, far-flung, lands than surviving on the lowest possible budget.
-Real adventure is what get’s me going.
+The real adventure is what get’s me going.
 I still miss my family dogs.

 *Where have you been?
 Where are you?
 Where are you going?
 Where have you lived?!